jkzorz/jkzorz.github.io/_posts/2020-01-22-alluvial-plots.md

 ![useful image]({{ site.url }}/assets/alluvial_excel.png)

 Now we need to convert the data from a "wide" format to a "long" format. **[The difference is explained in this tutorial](https://jkzorz.github.io/2019/06/05/stacked-bar-plots.html)**.
-Below in the code, you will want to substitute in the names of all your sample descriptor columns.
+Below in the code, you will want to substitute the names of all your sample descriptor columns.
 Basically, all the columns that do not contain OTU/species abundance information.

 ```
 bmm = melt(bin, id = c("Sample", "Origin", "Day", "Day_num", "Time"))